mpkondrashin/sandboxer/README.md

 ###  Minor Features
 - Auto notification and download when new version is released.
 - Store analysis results for two months (this is configurable option).
-- Show notifications when malicious file is detected
+- Show system notifications when malicious file is detected
+- Show Vision One sandbox quota
+- Support HTTP proxy server including basic and NTLM authentication

 Sandboxer submissions window: